-The symmetrical rms value of the fault current which the reactor can carry for specified short-time duration.
+The symmetrical RMS value of the fault current which the current limiting reactor can carry for a specified short-time duration.
 Such as 50 kA for 2 seconds.

-The line to line voltage for which the reactor is designed to operate.
+The line-to-line voltage for which the current limiting reactor is designed to operate.

-The fault current rating for which the reactor is capable of withstanding the mechanical and thermal stresses during short circuit at its terminal for a designated amount of time.
+The fault current rating for which the current limiting reactor is capable of withstanding the mechanical and thermal stresses during a short circuit at its terminal for a designated amount of time.

 Overcurrent Rating Factor

-This factor is a ratio of short-time rating current to continuous current of the reactor.
+This factor is a ratio of short-time rating current to the continuous current of the reactor.

 Rated Through-Put kVA

-This rating is equal to the root three times of the product of rated voltage and rated current in the case of three-phase reactors.
+This rating of the current limiting reactor is equal to the root three times of the product of rated voltage and rated current in the case of three-phase reactors.

 Design Features of Current Limiting Reactor

-An air-cored reactors is generally put into application.
-As iron core reactors are costly and heavy and also they introduces eddy current and hysteresis losses.
+An air-cored current limiting reactor is generally put into application.
+As iron core reactors are costly and heavy and also introduces eddy current and hysteresis losses.